PRIDE DAY IS ON THE HARBOURSIDE NOT CASTLE PARK

 What are the accessibility options?

 Bristol Pride has moved to the Amphitheatre and Millennium Square, this means that we have a much more accessible site than previous years, entry to the site is completely flat and there is a ramp down into the main arena in the Amphitheatre for those with mobility requirements.
-However there is some cobbled stoned areas, if you need asistance please speak to one of our volunteers or contact the info stall.
+However there is some cobbled stoned areas, if you need asistance please speak to one of our access volunteers in bright orange t-shirts or contact the info stall.

 We have also introduced a priority viewing space, to find these please ask a member of staff at the info desk on the day or refer to the map inside the Pride Programme.
 We ask everyone to help with this area and please give up your seating if you do not require it and someone asks for it when seated in this area.